 The gestation period of females last between 15 to 18 months, giving birth a baby whale each birth, which take place mainly in winter.

-Killer Whales breastfeed their babies inside and outside the water, for an estimated time of 5 minutes; so they need an approximate frequency of 35 times a day.
-This way the optimal growth of the calf is ensured, since the death in captivity of this species is quite high.
+Killer Whales breastfeed their babies inside and outside the water, for an estimated time of 5 minutes, so they need an approximate frequency of 35 times a day.

 The Orcas have a communication system based on vocalizations of sounds, which represent the basis of their social structure.
 Like almost all cetaceans, they depend on sound to orient themselves and identify objects, prey and other sounds that are found in the water.